ruby/typeprof/doc/doc.md

 ## Execution

-Type Profiler is a kind of Ruby interpreter, but its execution order is quite different from Ruby semantics.
+TypeProf is a kind of Ruby interpreter, but its execution order is quite different from Ruby semantics.

 ### Branch